 MIC has been a proud supporter of the Cobb County Adopt-A-Mile program for over a decade.
 MIC has officially adopted about a mile of Floyd Road and over a mile of Old Powder Springs Road.
-The Adopt-A-Mile Committee works with other neighborhood groups on other streets, listed below.
+The Adopt-A-Mile Committee works with other neighborhood groups on other streets, as listed below.
 Clean-ups are held at least several times a month at 9:00 am on Saturday mornings.
 It’s not glamorous work, but it’s great exercise for you and your family, and to see our neighborhood clean and neat.
 And, each time we clean up our mile, there seems to be less trash to collect, so we are confident that we are making a difference.
 Check our events calendar for announcements of the specific locations and dates.

 - Clay Road – South Cobb Regional Library parking lot